 those of us who have real problems with

-Head down to Canadian Tire and grab some of those
+Head down to Canadian Tire and grab those

-you shake them up, and put them in your gloves and boots and they'll
+& put them in your gloves and boots, they'll

 THROUGHOUT THE SUMMER